karpitony/eft-where-am-i/README_en.md

 > **English (Current)** | **[한국어](README.md)**

-# EFT: Where Am I
+# EFT: Where Am I Too

-A companion tool that parses EFT screenshot filenames containing 3D coordinates and quaternion rotation data to show your exact location and facing direction on interactive [tarkov-market.com](https://tarkov-market.com/) maps.
+A personally modified version of the Tarkov companion tool "Where Am I".

+This version improves upon the original Where Am I by fixing bugs and enhancing utility features.
+Those who have used it may notice that some features from TarkovHelper have been partially implemented.

 > [!WARNING]
 > This program is distributed under the [MIT License](./LICENSE). **We are not responsible for any consequences (including BSG bans or sanctions) resulting from the use of this program.**